Alexander Litvinenko: Conflict with FSB leadership

 On 25 July 1998, Berezovsky introduced Litvinenko to Vladimir Putin.
 He said: "Go see Putin.
 Make yourself known.
 See what a great guy we have installed, with your help."
 On the same day, Putin replaced Nikolay Kovalyov as the Director of the Federal Security Service, with help from Berezovsky.
 Litvinenko reported to Putin on corruption in the FSB, but Putin was unimpressed.
 Litvinenko said to his wife after the meeting: "I could see in his eyes that he hated me."
 Litvinenko said that he was doing an investigation of Uzbek drug barons who received protection from the FSB, and Putin tried to stall the investigation to save his reputation.

 On 13 November 1998, Berezovsky wrote an open letter to Putin in Kommersant.
 He accused four senior officers of the Directorate of Analysis and Suppression of Criminal Groups of ordering his assassination: Major-General Yevgeny Khokholkov, N. Stepanov, A. Kamyshnikov, and N. Yenin.

 Four days later, on 17 November, Litvinenko and four other officers appeared together in a press conference at the Russian news agency Interfax.
 All officers worked for both FSB in the Directorate of Analysis and Suppression of Criminal Groups.
 They repeated the allegation made by Berezovsky.
 The officers also said they were ordered to kill Mikhail Trepashkin who was also present at the press conference, and to kidnap a brother of the businessman Umar Dzhabrailov.
 In 2007, Sergey Dorenko provided the Associated Press and The Wall Street Journal with a complete copy of an interview he conducted in April 1998 for ORT, a television station, with Litvinenko and his fellow employees.
-The interview, of which only excerpts were broadcast in 1998, shows the FSB officers, who were disguised in masks or dark glasses, claim that their bosses had ordered them to kill, kidnap or frame prominent Russian politicians and business people.
+The interview, of which only excerpts were broadcast in 1998, shows the FSB officers, who were disguised in masks or dark glasses, claim that their bosses had ordered them to kill, kidnap or frame prominent Russian politicians and businesspeople.

 After holding the press conference, Litvinenko was dismissed from the FSB.
 Later, in an interview with Yelena Tregubova, Putin said that he personally ordered the dismissal of Litvinenko, stating, "I fired Litvinenko and disbanded his unit ...because FSB officers should not stage press conferences.
 This is not their job.
 And they should not make internal scandals public."
 Litvinenko also believed that Putin was behind his arrest.
 He said, "Putin had the power to decide whether to pass my file to the prosecutors or not.
 He always hated me.
 And there was a bonus for him: by throwing me to the wolves he distanced himself from Boris [Berezovsky] in the eyes of FSB's generals."